 - What strengths or unique skills do your staff members and volunteers possess?

-- Is your nonprofit well-funded or does it own other useful resources it can rely on?
+- Is your nonprofit well-funded, or does it own other helpful resources it can rely on?

 - Does your nonprofit have a proprietary focus that can’t be obtained elsewhere?